welldigital/callme/README.md

 # Features

- * As few as possible.
- * Active / passive design.
-Agents take a lease on processing.
+ * Multiple agents can process jobs and schedules, by taking a lease on a schedule's individual cron or job.
  * JSON logging to allow CloudWatch to extract metrics from the logs.

 # Dependenices